PortsMaster/PortMaster-New/ports/crazycook/README.md

 Thanks to [Skinner Space](https://skinner-space.itch.io/brutal-castle) for creating this game and it available for free!

 You have to cook burgers and throw them into the mouths of your busy customers before they lose their patience.
 Be cautious!
 Your customers have specific preferences.
 If you feed a vegetarian with beef, he will vomit it back at your face!
-Your goal is to earn enough money before the time.
+Your goal is to earn enough money before the time expires.
 Cook fast and pass the test of a chef to become the best cook!

 ## Controls